Spirit-act/ts3phpui/README.md

 ### Discription

-This is a little side Project and I will work on it whenever I have time for it.
+This is a little side Project and I will work on whenever I have time for it.
-In this version you can do:
+In this version you are able to:
   - Send Privat Message to People
   - Poke User
   - Kick User